APS Monthly Club Challenges and Rules

 Image Submission guidelines (Prints and Digital)

-• Images must be submitted as .jpg files, and in the sRGB format.
+- Images must be submitted as .jpg files, and in the sRGB format.

-• The dpi (dots per inch) setting is not critical (typically defaults to 72 dpi).
+- The dpi (dots per inch) setting is not critical (typically defaults to 72 dpi).

-• Members’ names must not be included in the title.
+- Members’ names must not be included in the title.
 No watermark should appear in the submitted image files.

 Additional guidelines for Prints

-• Prints may be of any size, up to a maximum of 400mm by 500mm, provided that they are mounted on firm card or foam board, have a minimum size of 297mm by 210mm and a maximum size of 400mm by 500mm.
-Multiple images (e.g. triptychs) may be submitted as a single work, provided that the images are all on the same mount and that this mount conforms to the minimum and maximum size requirements.
-Mattes (commonly black or white) may be used, but the print and matte together must not exceed the maximum dimensions.
+- Prints may be of any size, up to a maximum of 400mm by 500mm mounted, provided that they are mounted on firm card or foam board, have a minimum size of 297mm by 210mm and a maximum size of 400mm by 500mm.
+Multiple images (e.g. triptychs) must be submitted as a single work on the same mount and

-• Prints must meet minimum size rules.
+- Prints must meet minimum size rules.
 “Snapshot” size prints would not normally be acceptable, except in the case of dye transfer type prints, which are permitted to be smaller.
 Framed and/or glass covered prints will not be accepted.

-• Prints may be either professionally or home processed.
+- Prints may be either professionally or home processed.

-• Prints may be printed either on paper or on other media (e.g. aluminium), as long as they meet the size requirements.
+- Prints may be printed either on paper or on other media (e.g. aluminium), as long as they meet the size requirements.

-• Members are responsible for removing their prints from the display stands at the end of the evening.
+- Members are responsible for removing their prints from the display stands at the end of the evening.

 Labelling Prints